12 Response Templates for Tricky Customer Service Emails

-Even when you’re a highly skilled customer support professional, capable of holding friendly, nuanced and helpful conversations with your customers, some conversations can get pretty tricky.
+Even when you’re a highly skilled customer support professional who’s capable of holding friendly, nuanced, and helpful conversations with your customers, some conversations can get pretty tricky.

-What’s the best way to tell someone they can’t have a refund, or that you can’t let them log in to an account they claim to own?
-Enter: the Customer Service Question and Answer Library!
+What’s the best way to tell someone they can’t have a refund or that you can’t let them log in to an account they claim to own?

 A customer is demanding a phone call to solve their issue, but you don’t offer phone support and/or aren’t able to call them.
 They may be threatening to escalate above you or cancel altogether.